|Download my résumé as a Word compressed zip file and Adobe Acrobat. Need computer help? Book now to resolve most computer issues. Tech support jobs.

 Hard drive -> Users -> yourname -> Library -> Fonts

 Also someone mentioned on Apple's Discussions board that the fontTablesAnnex file found in System -> Library -> Cache being deleted sometimes solves slow bootup issues.
-Font issues are also covered extensively in the user contributed FAQ found on Apple's Discussions Board by Kurt Lang on his own page, and previous tip versions for 10.4 and 10.5.
+Font issues are also covered extensively in the user contributed FAQ found on Apple's Discussions Board by Kurt Lang on his own page,

 Two software products which may help find corrupted fonts are Font Finagler and Font Doctor.